New Self-Sponsorship Packages Now Available: Essential & Executive.

 Once you have completed the above steps, you can expect to receive a decision within 8 weeks.
 If you need your licence faster, you can pay an additional £500 for a decision within 10 working days.

-If your licence application is refused for any reason, be reassured that there are a number of steps that can be taken, including requesting a review of the decision and submitting a fresh application.
-Please speak to a member of our team if your application has been refused.
+However, if your licence application is refused for any reason, for example, by requesting a review of the decision or submitting a fresh application.
+In that case, please speak to a member of our team if your application has been refused.
 We will recommend the best course of action and deal with UKVI on your behalf to ensure a positive outcome.

 Securing a sponsor licence will enable you to sponsor overseas workers and grow your business in the future.
 As we have set out in this guide, taking on a sponsor licence should not and cannot be taken lightly.
 Being a sponsor comes with a host of legal duties and obligations.
 For help with any aspect of overseas talent recruitment, please speak to one of our expert business immigration lawyers.
 We will guide you through the process, apply on your behalf, and help you maintain compliance throughout your sponsorship journey.